-We’re normally opposed to copying in the classroom, but for this activity it’s a-okay!
+We’re normally opposed to copying in the classroom, but for this activity, it’s a-OK!
 Kids write poems that mimic one they’ve been reading in class.
 This helps open their minds to the creativity they need to write their own unique verses later on down the line.

 Learn more: One Sharp Bunch